How can I file a Green Card application?

 2. Make Sure Your Signature is in Fresh Ink and is an Original Signature for USCIS

 You need to sign all paperwork in the correct places.
 Missing a signature will cause your application to be rejected and wastes more time for the paperwork to be sent back to you and then for you to sign it correctly and send it again to the USCIS office for processing.
 It is important that you use black ink and that all of the signatures are original, not copies from a photo copier.
+Ask for assistance a reliable lawyer to help you get a green card and to provide you with up-to-date information.

 3. Make a Table of Contents for All Evidence Submitted for Your Green Card Application